 María de los Angeles Flores

-Complying with the agreement brokered by Bastion between the donor and SEW, the organization delivered quarterly reports during the project.
+Complying with the agreement brokered by Bastion between the investor and SEW, the organization delivered quarterly reports during the project.

-From then on, and in accordance with the signed agreement, the organization in charge (now CIS) will deliver reports every six months for the following three years.
-This way, the donors will be able to asses the long term impact of their investment in the women's cooperative and in the community.
+From then on, and in accordance with the signed agreement, the organization in charge (now CIS) delivered reports every six months for the following three years.
+This way, the donors were able to assess the long term impact of their investment in the women's cooperative and in the community.

 You can find all the reports here.